 The week was like vanlife on steroids for me.
 I saw art that blew my mind and had conversations that inspired me to my core.
 I cried a dozen times.
 I cried in a Red Tantra class staring into the eyes of a new lover.
 I cried at every ceremony.
 I cried in casual conversations with new friends.
 I met a captivating “playamate” and spent most of the week with him.
 I went to the Orgy Dome.
-I had sex in the middle of the playa at night as thousands of people rode by on their bicycles.
 I did sun salutations as the sun rose over the trash fence at the edge of the playa.
 I rode my bicycle miles and miles and miles.
 I danced and danced and danced.
 I tried acid for the first time.

 Burning Man art is made for acid.
 Acid didn’t make me feel weird; acid made everything on the playa make perfect sense.
 The once-solid birdhouse structure became a moving stepping breathing bird machine.
 It had to be built for an acid trip.
 It was just too perfect.

-Me to @joemcfluff (just a friend– not my playamate): “How much of this birdhouse is actually moving and how much is in my mind?”
+Me to Dude in this photo (just a friend– not my playamate): “How much of this birdhouse is actually moving and how much is in my mind?”

 Riding my bicycle through the flat never ending desert was like a movie, everyone with their crazy colorful costumes became characters in my visual cartoon world.
 Burning Man made the most sense on acid.
 I told everyone I met that it was my first Burn, first day of Burning Man, and first acid trip.
 I made a lot of friends.
 The playa is a very open place.